trantako/trantako.github.io/README.md

 - Videos: I upload my videos to Youtube, either public or hidden, and then I use the iFrame method for embedding them on the web pages (HTML code directly into the markdown text files).
 Hosting videos like this is free.

 - Music: I upload my audio tracks to SoundCloud, and embed their player using the iFrame method, similar to Youtube videos.
 Hosting audio like this is free.

+GitHub Pages offers some basic analytics, but to really understand how the website is being used and what is the effect of, say, posting a link to an article via social media, I use Google Analytics.

 ## Troubleshooting